The COW, the CROW

 – Leo Tolstoy

 The distancing of the criminal from his victim and the aggressor from the aggrieved, is a phenomenon of our modern age and a hallmark of technology.
 Technology allows us to do things ‘impersonally’, with further distance and more remove than ever before.
 Now, we stand so far away that we no longer sense the effects of what we do and as a result, no longer evaluate things properly.
 We have insulated ourselves from what we are doing.
-We increasingly have only ‘ideas’ about the suffering we are causing.
+We increasingly have only ‘ideas’ about the suffering we are causing, even causing on a massive scale.
 We have lost ‘touch’ with reality.
 When this happens, the relationship between cause and effect becomes vague to us and as a result, we become stupid and coarse.
-Our natural feeling relationships to each other are ‘lost in the distance’ and we become easily and spontaneously cruel.
+Our natural feeling relationships to each other are ‘lost in the distance’ and because we do not feel, because we do not have sympathy or our sympathy is vague and lacks action that changes things, we become easily and spontaneously cruel.

 Let us not forget, for many, our economic system before the crash was a difficult and a terrible struggle.
-In other parts of the world, whole countries and cultures had been condemned to poverty and crushing debt, with all that implies about a ruined quality of life.
-Even in America, widespread poverty and the daily and year-round suffering of no work or a minimum wage job was everywhere.
+In other parts of the world, whole countries and cultures have been condemned to poverty and crushing debt, with all that implies regarding a ruined quality of life.
+Even in America, widespread poverty (11% of whites and 20% of blacks) and the daily and year-round suffering of no work or a minimum wage job (in which even though working a person still remained in poverty) was everywhere.

 Goldman Sachs, using their technologically enhanced ability to play both sides of the game, ripped off their rich clients: They praised certain investments (bundled packages of home mortgages) as very good, A-1 and sold them to their wealthy clients.
 Then, they secretly bet against them, taking huge positions, knowing and believing that the investments they had just sold would fail.
 And when they did fail, investors lost billions while Goldman Sachs grew richer.
 This lying, outrageous greed for money, not only deprived the wealthy clients of any real benefit from Goldman Sachs; it deprived millions of people all over America of their ability to live and led to the financial meltdown of the whole world.

-Matt Taibbi, in an article for Rolling Stone gave the now well-known name of the ‘Vampire Squid’ to Goldman Sachs.
-He wrote:
+Matt Taibbi wrote in an article for Rolling Stone gave the now well-known name of the ‘Vampire Squid’ to Goldman Sachs:

 “The first thing you need to know about Goldman Sachs is that it's everywhere.
 The world's most powerful investment bank is a great vampire squid wrapped around the face of humanity, relentlessly jamming its blood funnel into anything that smells like money.”

 However, we must not underestimate what is going on.
 Although terrible, harmful and exquisitely described, this blood-sucking vampire is but a single tentacle of a world-wide way of thinking that preys on human beings and society.
-It does not want to kill its prey; like any predator, it just does not care about the feelings, human relations or society of its prey.
-This is far bigger than Goldman Sachs; it is a weltanschaung, a complete and nearly all-consuming worldview, that has spread through our society and the world like a plague.
+It does not want to kill its prey; like the crow pecking at the wound on the haunch of a cow, just does not care about the feelings, human relations or societal welfare of its prey.
+This is far bigger than Goldman Sachs; it is a weltanschaung, a complete and nearly all-consuming worldview, that has spread through our society and world like a plague.

 But, Goldman Sachs and the system it represents is not a lion and does not need to harm people to live.
 This is what makes its actions horrendous, terrible and sinful.
 These predators are human beings that have no concern for the suffering of the other people they prey upon, or the havoc that is wrought upon others.
 These are people who can hear and understand the cries of people suffering, the ruin of families as they are cast out on the streets, the inability of people to provide for their health care or that of their loved ones and all because some bondholder wants his pound of flesh.

 The rise of rapacious greed and insensitivity are signs that have always preceded the collapse of economies as well as cultures.
 It is always accompanied by a growing inequality and the rise of a wealthy few with all the rest of the people increasingly poor.
 That is what is going on in America and the world today.
-This is what was missed by the economists who looking only at Wall Street and the great amounts of money that were accumulating there; did not notice the masses of people, the real source of wealth in the world, had been greatly oppressed and were drying up like the Himalayan glaciers.
+This is what was missed by the economists who seeing only the great amounts of money accumulating in Wall Street; did not notice the masses of people, the real source of wealth in the world, had been greatly oppressed and were drying up like the Himalayan glaciers.

 Revolutions are dramatic changes in how the world works.
 Usually, they occur in terms of economics, politics and society, although they can take place in technology or medicine as well.
 In our present time, we are experiencing a revolution in finance and economics.
-The system is breaking down, debt is overwhelming the lives of people and whole countries.
+The economic system is being overun by the financial system and is breaking down; debt is overwhelming the lives of people and whole countries.
 A revolution is coming whether people realize it or not, and usually, as history has shown, most people do not recognize what is about to happen, until it does.
 The French, Russian, Chinese and Cuban revolutions were preceded by economic distress on a wide scale.
-Most people did not think that a revolution was coming.
+Most people did not realize that a revolution was coming.
 Certainly not the rich, they were too busy enjoying their life, and when it happened, everyone was surprised.

 Greed and the Zero Sum Game

 Greed is the insatiable desire and pursuit of wealth, status, and power.
 It used to be called, ‘avarice’, and is one of the ‘seven deadly sins’.
-These particular sins were considered by the Catholic Church to be at the root of all the others for greed is a desire that can never be satisfied.
+These particular sins were considered by the Catholic Church to be at the root of all other sins.

 The medieval theologian Thomas Aquinas said of Greed: “ . . . it is a sin directly against one's neighbor, since one man cannot over-abound in external riches, without another man lacking them."
 Mahatma Gandhi said something similar, “The earth provides enough to satisfy every man's need, but not every man's greed.”

 The ‘game’ of business in America (and increasingly all over the world) is played based on the rules of greed, especially by the big companies and moguls of Wall Street and it is being played as a ‘zero-sum’ game.
 This means that if someone wins, someone else has to lose.
-There is no change in the total wealth in this type of game (Wall Street is not creating anything, it is only making money on money through betting).
+There is no change in the total wealth in this type of game (Wall Street is not creating anything, it is only making money on money through investing or betting).
 Actually, the outcome of any game of greed always equals zero or nothing.
 There is no new wealth created.
-Someone else loses so that you can win.
+Someone else loses so you can win.
 The ‘wealth’ is simply moved from one player or group of players to another.
-Over the past 50 years, there has been the largest transfer of wealth from the middle class to the wealthy class in history.
+Over the past 50 years in the United States, there has been the largest transfer of wealth from the middle class to the wealthy class in history.

-Consider the game of Monopoly– there is only so much money and so much property available on the board.
+Consider the game of Monopoly; there is only so much money and so much property available on the board.
 If you own a piece of property and control it, then someone else does not.
 In fact, they are penalized every time they land on your property and must pay you rent.
 The game continues to be played until one person owns enough of the limited resources, so that the others inevitably go bankrupt or give up.
-It is a zero-sum game.
-This is the same game played by Wall Street and finance.
+This is a zero-sum game.
+It is the game played by Wall Street and finance.
 It is the game of finance that is played throughout our world today.

 According to Magie, the reason she developed the game, was not mere fun and entertainment.
 She developed and patented the game to teach something: to demonstrate the harmful effects of Capitalism and the ‘monopolization’ of land as they existed at the turn of the century in the West.